ahmedhem/AlgoGraph/Plans/spring_5 (in_progress)/Tasks.md

 - handleNodeSize()
 - for each level calcluate number of nodes in that level then justify-content-around

-#### Notes :
+#### Un solved bugs :
-    - handle if the graph can't be Drawn completely in the canvas
+    - some graphs can't be compeletly drawn because of the nodes in each row are more than the availble cells
-    - handle the components
+    - the program can  do bfs for only one components not many
-    - handle the problem of the matrix doesn't have node 1
+    - bfs start from node 1 so if the user's input doesn't have node 1 it won't work
-    - handle the opposite edge problem in the undirected graph
+    - the bfs act strange when we create an edge from node 2 to 1 (not from 1 to 2)